acl-services/paprika/README.md

 **Automatic Publishing:**

-Packages are automatically published via scheduled Semaphore workflows:
+Packages are automatically published via scheduled GitHub Actions workflows:

 - **Pre-releases**: Published automatically every 6 hours (at :00 past the hour, between 03:00 AM and 09:59 PM UTC, daily).
 These are pre-release versions (e.g., `1.0.0-next.0`) available for testing.
 - **Stable releases**: Published automatically every **Saturday at 9:00 PM UTC**.
 All changesets merged to `master` will be versioned and published as stable releases.